gprMax/gprMax/gsoc/project-ideas-2021.md

 **Difficulty:** Medium

-**Mentor(s):** Dr Antonis Giannopoulos (antonis@gprmax.com) and Dr Craig Warren (craig@gprmax.com)
+**Mentor(s):** Dr Craig Warren (craig@gprmax.com) and Dr Antonis Giannopoulos (antonis@gprmax.com) and

-## 6. Geometry visualisation
+## 8. Geometry visualisation

 The aim of this project is to improve the handling and visualisation of model geometries.

 Being able to visualise and check the geometry and materials of models before running simulations is vital.
 It minimises the risk of wasting computational resources by running incorrect models.
 Currently gprMax uses the [Visualization Toolkit (VTK)](https://vtk.org) format to store geometry information to file, and [Paraview](https://www.paraview.org) for visualisation.
 This allows the geometrical information to be viewed but does not easily permit material information from the model to be checked.
-A tighter integration is required.
+A tighter integration is required, possibly considering a browser-based solution.

 **Skills required:** Python, familiarity with VTK and Paraview would beneficial.